thegrumpys/odop/docs/Help/gettingStartedSpring.md

  values when you FIX a dependent variable.

  Finally, try to design a spring from scratch.
- Use the main page entry fields to enter constraints associated with a hypothesized design.
+ Use the entry fields to enter constraints associated with a hypothesized design.
+ Constraint entry fields appear directly in the Advanced View.
+ A right-click is required to access FIX checkboxes and constraint entry fields in Calculator View.
  Try designing the spring in a ball  point pen, or perhaps a suspension spring for a motorcycle, an automobile or a railroad locomotive.